Contributing

 cargo doc --no-deps --quiet

-All new code MUST include comprehensive documentation:
+All new code MUST use proper documentation templates:

 Architecture Guidelines